Let’s Talk Claim Your Free Profile

 Your body builds tolerance, leading to increased use over time.

-Using medication for emotional relief rather than symptoms
+Using medication for emotional relief instead of physical symptoms

 Seeking comfort or escape rather than symptom control.